zognin/tp/docs/DeveloperGuide.md

       Use case ends.

-**Use case: UC06 Delete a booking**
+**Use case: UC06 Delete a order**

 **MSS**

-1. Gym Manager chooses to delete a booking.
+1. Gym Manager chooses to delete a order.
-2. Gym Manager enter details to delete a booking.
+2. Gym Manager enter details to delete a order.
-3. BTBB deletes booking.
+3. BTBB deletes order.
-4. BTBB informs Gym Manager that booking has been deleted.
+4. BTBB informs Gym Manager that order has been deleted.

     Use case ends.